Five Golden Hours: Production

 Five Golden Hours was filmed in two versions, one for English-language release, and another, released as Cinque ore in contanti, for Italian consumption.
 In the Italian version, some of the smaller roles were taken by Italian actors.
 Location shooting for the film took place in Bolzano, Italy and the surrounding area.

 Kovacs cited the picture as his favorite among his own films.

 The film was the last directed by Mario Zampi.

 Reception

+The Monthly Film Bulletin wrote: "A lethargic, tasteless farce masquerading as comédie noire.
+The aimless script is seldom funny, Mario Zampi's direction is lifeless, and the distinguished cast (apart from the welcome re-appearance of Kay Hammond as the dithering Martha) is wasted."